Skip the Headaches and Play at a Legitimate Site.

-Yes, the third point is included in the first point but it’s also such an essential part of the customer experience that it must be mentioned seperately.
-Many online gambling websites operate without adequate level of service so these points are worth considering.
+Yes, the third point is included in the first point but it’s also such an essential part of the customer experience that it must be mentioned separately.
+Many online gambling websites operate without an adequate level of service so these points are worth considering.
 It’s rare to find a combination of all three points.

 Bovada fulfills all of the above criteria better than other sites but 5Dimes does well, too.
 In fact, I’m confident in ranking those two as the best USA gambling websites specifically because they deliver so well in the areas related to safety and trustworthiness.
 A site without proper customer service and safety measures is not one you should deposit money to, regardless of its promotions and whatnot.